 There are free public open days of the main house Belmont each year and details of these can be found here.

-*We are sorry but we’ve had to suspend these visiting arrangements during the Covid-19 pandemic.
+*We are sorry but we’ve had to suspend these visiting arrangements during the Covid-19 pandemic in order to keep our staff safe.
 We’ll reinstitute them as soon as things get back to normal.*

 Access to the information room